syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 ![Setting Assembly Version in Properties](ThemeStudio_images/ThemeStudio-Assembly-Version.png)

-Ensure that common Keys are to be commented out, as the private keys files (.snk) are used to generate assembly which is located below the assembly version in Assemblyinfo.cs.
+Ensure that common Keys are commented out which is located below the assembly version in Assemblyinfo.cs, since the private key files (.snk) should be used for generating theme assembly.

 ![Commmenting out common keys in Properties](ThemeStudio_images/ThemeStudio-Common-Key.png)